theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/tablecdc.md

-The component can be used to extract delta contents from SAP tables and views.
+The component can be used to extract delta contents from SAP tables.
-It creates a log table in SAP that record insert, update, and delete activities that apply to a selected SAP table or view<br>
+It creates a log table in SAP that record insert, update, and delete activities that apply to a selected SAP table.<br>

 <!---
 {: .box-warning}